kohyama/clj-animation-towerofhanoi/README.md

 The code animates Tower of Hanoi in 3 ways

-* a terminal,
+* on a terminal,
-* a gaphical window and
+* on a gaphical window and
-* a web browser
+* on a web browser

 written in Clojure.